Heart Lamp: Selected Stories: Development and publication

 The stories in Heart Lamp: Selected Stories were selected by translator Deepa Bhasthi from Banu Mushtaq's six Kannada short story collections, written between 1990 and 2023.
 Bhasthi translated the collection to introduce Mushtaq's work to an international audience.
-The project built on the success of Mushtaq's earlier translated collection, Haseena and Other Stories, which won the English PEN Translates Award in 2024.
+The project was built on the success of Mushtaq's earlier translated collection, Haseena and Other Stories, which won the English PEN Translates Award in 2024.
 Heart Lamp was published by And Other Stories in the UK on 10 September 2024.

 Critical reception

 Heart Lamp: Selected Stories was widely praised.
 The Hindu called it a "serious read with a sprinkle of humour", highlighting its focus on Muslim women's lives and the translation's retention of regional linguistic elements.
 Mint described it as a "textured exploration" of gender dynamics.
 The Week noted its blend of humor and serious themes, deeming it a "worthy Booker contender".
 The Times Literary Supplement commended its "emotional depth and cultural specificity".
 Scroll.in praised its "anger-driven narratives" and critique of patriarchy.
 The Indian Express lauded its depiction of the "contradictions and textures" of Muslim life.
 The Guardian highlighted the translation's "radical" approach in retaining regional words.
 Some reviewers noted that untranslated words could challenge non-regional readers but enriched authenticity.

 The book was awarded the International Booker Prize in 2025, at London's Tate Modern.